anjakammer/anya/docs/features/delete-deployment.md

-### Delete Preview Deployments
+# Delete Preview Deployments

+It is not possible to delete a production deployment.
+Please apply a new update with a new code change for the production branch instead.
 There are two ways to delete a preview deployment:

 ### 1. Manual Deployment Deletion